Saturday, May 12, 2012

 The view from inside the Jefferson Memorial, out across the Tidal Basin, shows the Washington Monument.

-For the four days we were in Washington, President Obama’s helicopter kept flying overhead.
-He certainly is a busy man.
 We spent quality time with our friends Janet and Jim Sass, from Annandale, Virginia.
 They were a 20-minute drive from the Yacht Club, so we saw them every day, and had wonderful meals and evenings together.

 Some of that wonderful seafood went into the meals.
 Here, Jerry removes beards from fresh mussels.